 This is matched by the questions I was inquiring into about the way the Internet is talked about as something immaterial with no supposed connection to bodies.
 I also wanted to interrogate exactly how writing produces value for artists: what the relation is between a name, or a word, and the material existence of what that name is attached to, and how manipulating that relation produces effects.

+The unfortunate outcome of our experiment, or game, is that we both applied to a residency that I was accepted to and Jaakko was not.
+I didn’t find out that the selectors didn’t believe in Jaakko’s existence until I arrived, and it was too late to address the situation.
 In effect, I was using Jaakko as a material in my practice and to extend my capabilities to exist in multiple places at once.
 I would make jokes about omnipotence and omnipresence, and the project conveniently made it look as though I was able to produce work at the speed of the Internet, which is physically impossible for one person who barely gets paid to do.
 I deeply suspect that our appetite for images on the Internet comes from the same impulse as the worship of religious icons and images.

+Dawn Woolley: My artistic practice encompasses photography, video, installation and performance.
+I use photographs of objects and people to question issues of artificiality and idealisation.
 The artwork forms an enquiry into the act of looking and being looked at.
 Referring to psychoanalysis, phenomenology and feminism I examine my own experience of becoming an object of sight and also consider the experience the viewer has when looking at me as a female, and a photographic object.
 Voyeurism and exhibitionism intertwine as I attempt to disrupt relationships of power in purposefully provocative scenes.